Doomscrolling Is The Only Thing Getting Me Through This Year

 Advertisement

 Of course, doomscrolling has its downsides too, as do curated social media echo chambers.
-Normalizing chaos doesn't alleviate the difficulties attached to living through traumatic times.
-But, I experience an undeniable lift when I look at Twitter and see I'm not alone in the dread that washes over me after learning our President is withholding a crucial stimulus bill in the name of politics, or that wildfires are ravaging the West Coast with no acknowledgment from those in power that this is an effect of global warming, or of yet another police shooting with no accountability.
+Normalising chaos doesn't alleviate the difficulties attached to living through traumatic times.
+But, I experience an undeniable lift when I look at Twitter and see I'm not alone in the dread that washes over me after learning the US President is withholding a crucial stimulus bill in the name of politics, or that wildfires are ravaging the West Coast of America with no acknowledgment from those in power that this is an effect of global warming, or of yet another police shooting with no accountability.

 Advertisement